jon-jacky/home/commonplace.md

   The Beatles' interest in musical developments around them was keen and usually productive, but their attempts at emulating the heavy style were without exception embarrassing.
-THe quintessential Sixties four-piece, their natural inclinations were for balance, form, and attention to detail, and in straining to transcend these obsolete values in *Helter Skelter* they comically overreached themselves, reproducing the requisite bulldozer
+The quintessential Sixties four-piece, their natural inclinations were for balance, form, and attention to detail, and in straining to transcend these obsolete values in *Helter Skelter* they comically overreached themselves, reproducing the requisite bulldozer